Kiog-Aser/basicblog/posts/minimalism.md

 ---
 title: "Minimalism: Simplify Your Life and Find True Happiness"
-description: We should simplify our lives, to become truly happy and live a better life.
+description: Why we should simplify our lives, to become truly happy and live a better life.
 date: 2023-10-05
 scheduled: 2023-10-05
 tags: